rilutham/rilutham.github.io/_posts/2014-05-17-error-while-installing-staruml-on-wine.markdown

 excerpt: "A tips to fix error while installing StarUML on Wine."
 ---

 [StarUML](http://staruml.io/) is a powerful open source UML modeling tool.
 Unfortunately, it is only available for Mac OS and Windows.
-But it's not a big deal for me and all Linux users around the world.
-Thanks to <a href="https://www.winehq.org/" target="_blank">Wine which allow applications designed for Windows to run on Unix-like OS.
+But it's not a big deal for me and all GNU/Linux users around the world.
+Thanks to [Wine](https://winehq.com) which allow applications designed for Windows to run on Unix-like OS.

 ### Problem
-This evening, i tried to install StarUML on Wine (on my <a href="http://fedoraproject.org/" target="_blank">Fedora 20 machine) and found the following error:
+This evening, i tried to install StarUML on Wine (on my [Fedora](http://fedoraproject.com) 20 machine) and found the following error:

 {% highlight bat %}
 C:\Program Files\StarUML\Pgmr101.ocx